vaishali-dhemare/deep-learning-enhanced-visulization-tool-/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to Design and Implement Deep Learning Enhanced visualization tool for network monitoring purpose, deploy project on Microsoft Azure cloud platform using GitHub actions CI/CD  pipe line.
+The purpose of this project is to Design and Implement Deep Learning Enhanced visualization tool for network monitoring , deploy project on Microsoft Azure cloud platform using Git actions CI/CD  pipe line.

 ### Methods Used
 * Deep Learning